cy7sh/website/content/blog/create-a-file-sharing-service-on-azure.md

 ---
-title: "Create and Deploy a File Sharing Service on Azure"
+title: "build and deploy a file sharing service on Azure"
 date: 2024-09-12
 draft: false
 showdate: true